Bariba people: Trumpets and drums, attributes of power

 The sacred drums and royal trumpets symbolize the power of the Empire and are the embodiment of its memory and continuity.
 The dense, nonchalant sound of the drums and the suave timbre of the trumpets, as well as the myths the instruments perpetuate, accompany the Gaani festivities and resound in the hearts of the faithful throughout the year.
 To parade before the illustrious drums is a privilege granted by the clan.
 Two noteworthy sacred instruments are the imposing male and female sacred drums, the Barabakaru and the Barapiibu, which are between 125 and 127 centimetres high and made of baobab wood and beef hide.
 They are played at the Emperor's entrance by initiates and used during the Gaani, but also for other events during the year: enthronement, Friday prayers, etc. Another drum, the Bara Kaaru, which is still kept in a small temple on the Baro Kpira farm in the Banikuara region, is played by the Bara Yogo who is a member of the ancient family of griots.

 Like spurs, trumpets were introduced to the Baatonu country by the Wasangari under the influence of the Hausa of Nigeria.
-The instrument, unknown to the Baatonu natives, originates from India and was introduced to Africa by caravan travellers.
 The sacred trumpet is directly associated with power and is used by the Baatonu people in the royal courts of the Atacora, Donga and Borgou.
 Since all sacred instruments are the property of the king, only a few kings and chiefs have the privilege of owning one.
 Its manufacture and use are exclusive to initiated members of the royal court.
 The Kankangi ancestor of trumpeters was himself a member of the royal family.
 The Kankangi trumpet comprises two parts that fit together.
 The male trumpets are longer than the female ones (171 cm as opposed to 158 cm on average).
 The trumpets are played to the glory of the Emperor or to accompany his travels, but also to announce the holy day Friday and during grand ceremonies (Gaani or the Shaving of princes).
 Despite their sacred status, these trumpets are now reproduced in a somewhat anarchic manner.